CKraiss18/RoFormer_Presentation_Drafting/README.md

 **1. Limited Theoretical Analysis of Why It Converges Faster**

-The paper shows RoFormer converges faster than BERT empirically (Figure 3), but doesn't provide deep theoretical explanation of WHY.
+The paper shows RoFormer converges faster than BERT empirically, but doesn't provide deep theoretical explanation of WHY.
 They prove long-term decay (Section 3.4.3) but don't connect this to optimization dynamics.

 **The authors explicitly acknowledge this limitation (Section 4.5.5):** "Although we have proved that our model has favourable property of long-term decay for inter-token products, Section (3.3), which is similar to the existing position encoding mechanisms, our model shows superior performance on long texts than peer models, we have not come up with a faithful explanation."